 For Turabian Style, please visit: https://www.chicagomanualofstyle.org/turabian/turabian-notes-and-bibliography-citation-quick-guide.html

-The manuscript texts are written in English or Indonesia.
+The manuscript texts are written in English.
 Manuscripts will be first reviewed by editorial boards.
 The main text of a manuscript must be submitted as Word document (.doc) or Rich Text Format (.rtf) files.
-The manuscript consists of 5000 words (minimum), well-typed in a single column on A4 size paper, use 12pt of Times New Roman, 1.5 spaces.
+The manuscript consists of 5000 words (minimum), well-typed in a single column on A4 size paper, using 12pt of Times New Roman, 1.5 spaces.
 The manuscript contains an original work and has potentially contributed to the highly scientific advancement.

 The manuscript should contain the following section in this order:

 The title of articles in English should describe the main content of manuscripts, be informative, concise, and not too wordy (12-15 words only), and does not contain formulas.